Rosendal, South Africa

-Rosendal is a small farming town and arts colony 49 km north of Ficksburg in the Free State province of South Africa which was founded in 1908.
-It has become a popular tourist destination, known for spectacular scenery, including the surrounding mountains, and is home to a community of artists and small business owners.
-The town has a number of attractive buildings and early-20th-century homes.
-There are several art galleries and several small cafes cum restaurants as well as a heritage district of restored buildings in the former downtown.
+Rosendal is a small farming town and arts colony 45 km north of Ficksburg in the Free State province of South Africa which was founded in 1908.
+It has become a popular tourist destination, known for spectacular scenery, including the surrounding Witteberg mountains, and is home to a community of artists and small business owners.
+The town has a number of attractive buildings and restored early-20th-century homes.
+The quality of architectural design for newly built homes is notable, adding to the town's attractive character.
+This includes a number of "Tiny Homes" - less than 100 square meters - and which has earned Rosendal a reputation for becoming South Africa's tiny home capital.
+There are several art galleries, cafes and good restaurants as well as a heritage district of restored buildings in the former downtown.
 Until recently live theatre was hosted here by well known Afrikaans language actor, Chris Van Niekerk.

+There is an active town committee, drawn from residents in both Rosendal and Mautse, and which works on various local initiatives to promote the town, fix infrastructure and improve the lives of all residents.
+This has earned Rosendal a reputation as a town that works together and where social obligations are observed.
+This "can-do" spirit is credited with contributing to the town's relaxed and pleasant character as a peaceful and safe community.

 The Eastern Free State was first occupied by indigenous San and Khoi people, as evidenced by the many examples of rock art in caves on the farms surrounding Rosendal.

 By the early 1800s, a series of highly decentralised Basotho chiefdoms had emerged in the area.
 Through the twin pressures of the massive Zulu kingdom's expansion from the east, known as the murderous genocidal Difaqane, and the arrival of the Voortrekkers from the south, the various chiefdoms came together under the leadership of King Moshoeshoe.
 Universally praised as a skilled diplomat and strategist, he was able to wield the disparate chiefdoms and refugee groups escaping the Difaqane into a cohesive nation.
 There is evidence around Rosendal of sacred places and mountain fortresses used by the BaSotho during this period.

 Hunters, adventurers and missionaries from the Cape had already arrived in the area in the 1820s, but Cape farmers only came in large numbers during the Great Trek, from about 1837.
 As the republic of the Orange Free State expanded various Boer-Basotho wars were fought and the Basotho pushed eastwards across the Caledon river, before a British protectorate, Basotholand, was declared.